-If you want to fish in the Smokies there are some things you need to know about license requirements, fish limits and lure regulations.
-If you want to fish in one of our stocked fishing ponds at the Little Valley Mountain Resort, your place for Smoky Mountain cabin rentals, the only requirement is have some fun and relax!
+If you want to fish in the Smokies there are some things you need to know about license requirements, fish limits, and lure regulations.
+If you want to fish in one of our stocked fishing ponds at the Little Valley Mountain Resort, your place for Smoky Mountain cabin rentals, the only requirement is to have some fun and relax!
 All of the log cabins at the Little Valley Mountain Resort are on private property so no license is required to fish at our stocked fishing ponds.
-As a matter of fact, we will supply you with fishing poles free of charge if you forget to bring yours!
+We will supply you with fishing poles free of charge if you forget to bring yours!
 Please note that fishing at Little Valley Resort is catch and release only.

 There are close to 500 miles of Smoky Mountain fly fishing streams in the Smokies, from the upper prongs of Forney Creek at over 4,000 feet to the mouth of Abrams Creek, where it spills into Chilhowee Lake at less than 900 feet.
-Brook trout are the only native trout to the Smoky Mountains, but in the late 19th and early 20th century after the logging days were done, both brook and brown trout were stocked in the Smokies.
+Brook trout are the only native trout to the Smoky Mountains, but in the late 19th and early 20th century, after the logging days were done, both brook and brown trout were stocked in the Smokies.
 Now, these three species, along with smallmouth bass in the lowest streams, thrive here.
 Fishing is permitted year-round in the Mountain Rivers and streams from 30 minutes before sunrise until 30 minutes after sunset.
 Slip away into nature with fishing trips and Smoky Mountain vacations from the Little Valley Mountain resort.

 Smoky Mountains National Park Fishing License Requirements